 Nuclear medicine

-It is a minimally invasive speciality and does not require complex technical procedures.
-The imaging tests are similar to other more familiar tests such as CAT or MRI, and in many cases involve less radioactive exposure.
+This field is minimally invasive and typically does not require complex technical procedures.
+The imaging tests are comparable to more commonly known exams like CT scans or MRIs, and often involve lower levels of radiation exposure.

 PET-CT